Best Tea Ceremonies in Tokyo, 2021

 HiSUi Tokyo, Ginza

-HISUI TOKYO
+HISUI TOKYO HISUI TOKYO

 HiSUi Tokyo in Ginza is a multi-art school that specializes in traditional Japanese Culture.
 Here you’ll be able to learn traditional arts such as “Waso” or Kimono dressing, “Shodo” calligraphy, “Sado” tea ceremony, and “Batto” or Japanese swordsmanship.

-The tea ceremony at HiSUi Tokyo is built on the teachings of Sen no Rikyu who heavily influences the Japanese way of tea, specifically Wabi-cha”, one of the main styles of the Tea ceremony.
+The tea ceremony at HiSUi Tokyo is built on the teachings of Sen no Rikyu who heavily influences the Japanese way of tea, specifically Wabi-cha”, one of the main styles of the tea ceremony.
 HiSUi offers a complete cultural experience for visitors and foreign tourists.
 There’s even a monthly membership plan available for those interested in becoming a student

 HiSUi Tokyo is located close to Ginza Sony Park, just a five-minute walk from Yurakucho Station.